 Manx are commonly known for not having tails.
 Beyond that, the Manx cat breed is intelligent, playful, and quite gentle.
 They love interacting with their owners and tend to attach themselves to a single family member.
 With a loyal and endearing nature, the Manx breed makes for the perfect support cat.

 The Bengal breed is active and independent.
 But they are also intelligent and athletic.
 Bengals are not as cuddly as other breeds but still require some attention every now and then.
 Most enjoy being outside, and some will even go for walks on a leash with their owners!

 How Is an Emotional Support Animal Different From a Service Animal?

 Emotional support animals (ESA) provide therapeutic benefits through companionship and affection.
 They do not require any special training and do not perform specific tasks.
-ESAs can help with conditions like anxiety, depression, bipolar disorder, post-traumatic stress disorder (PTSD), and more.
+ESAs can help with anxiety, depression, bipolar disorder, post-traumatic stress disorder (PTSD), and more.

 On the other hand, service animals are specially trained to perform tasks that help someone with a disability.
 People who require a service animal typically need assistance because of an illness like asthma, diabetes, epilepsy, etc.

 Further, emotional support animals are not limited to dogs.
 They come in different animal types and breeds, such as cats, dogs, birds, hedgehogs, and occasionally miniature horses.
 Service animals are strictly dogs.